 - Cognitive-behavioral therapy

 - Trauma therapy

 - Motivational enhancement therapy (MET)

 We are here to help you when you’re ready to free yourself from the chains of addiction.
-The results of your physical and mental evaluation will help determine if you are a good fit for inpatient or outpatient drug rehab programs in Florida that use DBT techniques.
+The results of your physical and mental evaluation will help determine if you are a good fit for day-night or outpatient drug rehab programs in Florida that use DBT techniques.
 Certain clients better fit the partial hospitalization program (PHP) or the intensive outpatient program (IOP).
 There is also the young adult rehab program.
-Please call 866.796.4720 to speak with an addiction counselor at BoardPrep Recovery Center in Tampa, FL.
-Contact us today to start your journey to recovery.